OpenVAS vs. Nessus - A Comprehensive Analysis

 I’ve spent a little time going over some of the data available for Tenable’s Nessus and OpenVAS.
 It can’t provide all the answers, but hopefully by the end of this post you’ll have a better understanding of similarities and differences between the two vulnerability scanners.

 Over the last 10 years the rate at which vulnerabilities are being discovered has been increasing rapidly.
 In 2010 there were 4,992 CVEs released and over the course of 2020 there were 17,253, over three times the number.
-As a result, organisations of all sizes now include vulnerability scanners in their suite of tools to help identify and manage vulnerabilities within their infrastructure.
-With an increasing number of vulnerability scanners available within the market though, a common question for many organisations is – which one?
+As a result, organizations of all sizes now include vulnerability scanners in their suite of tools to help identify and manage vulnerabilities within their infrastructure.
+With an increasing number of vulnerability scanners available within the market though, a common question for many organizations is – which one?

 Two that are most frequently compared are Tenable’s Nessus and Greenbone’s OpenVAS.
 Perhaps because they’re the most pervasive, or maybe because they have a shared history.

-Nessus and OpenVAS started as the open-source Nessus Project back in 1998 by Renaud Deraison and in 2005 Tenable (co-founded by Renaud) changed the Nessus version 3 licence model to closed-source, looking to improve the solution by dedicating time and resources, and create a professional commercial product.
+Nessus and OpenVAS started as the open-source Nessus Project back in 1998 by Renaud Deraison and in 2005 Tenable (co-founded by Renaud) changed the Nessus version 3 license model to closed-source, looking to improve the solution by dedicating time and resources, and create a professional commercial product.
 Nessus was forked in 2005 to keep an open-source version alive, and in 2006 one of these forks was rebranded to OpenVAS .
 Since 2008 it is Greenbone Networks who develop and drive forward OpenVAS providing the feed of checks.

 While they share a common history, and some similarities remain, there are significant differences in their coverage.
 Before we get into the numbers though, let’s make sure we understand what we’re comparing.